3MFConsortium/spec_displacement/3MF Displacement Extension.md

 ## 4.1 Fill Rule

 When applying the displacement map to a mesh, the resultant shape might be extruded (enlarged), or eroded (shrunk).
-This shape change might result on additional shape self-intersections or new holes when two surfaces have an overlapping erosion.
+This shape change might result on additional shape self-intersections or new holes when two surfaces have an overlapped erosion.

-The final shape MUST be resolved by applying the Fill Rule as defined in the 3MF core specification ([4.1.1 Fill Rule](https://github.com/3MFConsortium/spec_core/blob/master/3MF%20Core%20Specification.md#411-fill-rule))
+The final shape MUST be resolved by applying the Fill Rule as defined in the 3MF core specification ([4.1.1 Fill Rule](https://github.com/3MFConsortium/spec_core/blob/master/3MF%20Core%20Specification.md#411-fill-rule)).

 ## 4.2 Adjacent Triangles

-When specifying the displacement on two adjacent triangles there MIGHT either be continuity or discontinuity.
+When specifying the displacement on two adjacent triangles there MIGHT either be continuity or discontinuity in the join.

+If the common vertices of two connected triangles, for each vectex, have a displacement map sharing the same NormVectorGroup and same NormVector entry, the consumer MUST preserve continuity, even if they have different u,v mapping or Displacement2D texture.
+The continuity is preserved by connecting the displaced surfaces of both triangles.

+Otherwise if any of the vertex do not share same NormaVectorGrop and same NormVector index the consumer MUST not preserve continuity.
+The consumer MUST connect each displaced surface through the triangle's shared edge.

 TBD explain with some examples.